Top 5 Most Confusing Icons You’ve Probably Seen

 We see a lot of icons every day.
 From any experience in the app store to pressing play on your Walkman, we interact with them all the time.
 But a lot of icons that are deeply engrained in our lives don’t actually make any sense.
-We looked at top 5 most confusing icons, and tried to trace their origins back to where they came from, so you can avoid making mistakes when designing and releasing your app or when working on a website’s UX design.
+We looked at the top 5 most confusing icons and tried to trace their origins back to where they came from, so you can avoid making mistakes when designing and releasing your app or when working on a website’s UX design.

 If you don’t know what I’m talking about, it’s that little icon that you see on phones and websites to share content.
 Here’s what it looks like in context.

-So what does this icon even mean, and why does it look like a tree diagram?
+So what does this confusing icon even mean, and why does it look like a tree diagram?

-The share icon was developed by Alex King in a December 2006 and released under Creative Commons Attribution 2.5.
+The share icon was developed by Alex King in December 2006 and released under Creative Commons Attribution 2.5.
 It was purchased by ShareThis in 2007.
-You can read the full story of the project right here.

 Co.Design hazarded a guess that it’s the idea of taking one idea and spreading it to at least two others.
-Personally, it reminds me a pay it forward type vibe.
+Personally, it reminds me of a pay-it-forward type vibe.
 Congruous with these ideas, the ShareThis usage guidelines say that the icon should not be used to share to a single channel or service.

 Personally, I don’t see one icon emerging as the clear leader in the fight, and with each one being as viable as the next in terms of what they mean, I think we’re going to be stuck with them for a while.